 - Earn rewards.
 Rewards credit cards offer perks like cash back on purchases, airline miles, hotel points and more.
 As long as you pay off your balance each month, using a rewards credit card as a payment method can provide extra value.

 - Shield yourself from fraud.
 Credit cards offer better fraud protection than debit cards because federal law limits your liability to $50 per credit card if your card information is lost or stolen.
 It can be more challenging to recoup funds that have already been withdrawn from your bank account if a thief gets their hands on your debit card info.

 When Should I Get a Credit Card?

 The best time to get a credit card is when you have enough money to pay off any charges you might incur—and are responsible enough to pay your bills on time every month.
-Of course, if you don't already have a credit card, you'll likely face a confounding catch-22: You can't get a card without a credit history, and you can't build a credit history without a card.
-But there are several workarounds.
+Times when it may be a good idea to get a credit card include:

 How Can I Get a Credit Card With No Credit History?